killerchip/killerchip.github.io/README.md

-# A Captain's (Developer) Log
+#Exploring code-universe: A Captain's Log

-The starship has already launched to explore new territories in software development.
-But the Captain's Log has not started yet.
+_The starship has launched to explore the outer reaches of development.
+This is the captain's log on explorations and findings..._
-It's under construction.